Department Biological Safety

 - 4 NG: Junior Research Group "Supply Chain Models"

-- Unit 41: Food Technologies, Supply Chains and Food Defense
+- Unit 41: Food Hygiene and Technologies, Supply Chains, Food Defense

 - Unit 42: Food Microbiology, Pathogen-Host Interactions